harvardinformatics/informatics-website/docs/about/index.md

 		(2019-2022)<br>

-		<p>Alexandria was a Senior Bioinformatics Scientist in the group from 2019-2022, primarily working with the mass spec core and the Woo lab.</p>
+		<p>Alexandria primarily worked with the mass spec core and the Woo lab while she was in the group.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>